Charlie Porter Research Grant

-Foundation invites proposals for innovative new research projects.
-The Medical Board reviews applications
+Foundation invited proposals for innovative new research projects.
+The Medical Board reviewed applications

-and recommends the most promising projects to the Twilight Benefit Board of Directors.
-We carefully monitor
+and recommended the most promising projects to the Twilight Board of Directors.
+We carefully monitored

 each grant allocation.
-All funds that will be used by the receiving institution will be allocated according
+All funds that were used by the receiving institution were allocated according

 How the Charlie Porter Research Grant Worked